a-oka-z/rtti.js/README.md

 can accomplish validation in most cases without these complicated frameworks.

- Create Validators via a Template Literal
+ Create Validators via a Template Literal Validator Builder
 --------------------------------------------------------------------------------
 The `rtti` object is also a function which can be used as a template literal: